joaomvg/Plagiarism-Detector-Pytorch-/README.md

-# Plagiarism Project, Machine Learning Deployment
+# Plagiarism Project (UDACITY)

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 ## Project Overview

-In this project, you will be tasked with building a plagiarism detector that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.
-Detecting plagiarism is an active area of research; the task is non-trivial and the differences between paraphrased answers and original work are often not so obvious.
+In this project, I build a plagiarism detector that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.
+The model consists of a 2-layer NN using Pythorch.

-This project will be broken down into three main notebooks:

 **Notebook 1: Data Exploration**
 * Load in the corpus of plagiarism text data.